valllllll2000/FrescoExperiment/README.md

 If you want to know more about clean architecture watch this video: https://www.youtube.com/watch?v=o_TH-Y78tt4

 ##Peding issues
-Error handling particularly when no internet
+* Error handling particularly when no internet
-UI improvement
+* UI improvement
+* Add endless scroll to load more pages